synapse-wireless-labs/ja-jira-addon/README.md

 * node
 * ngrok

-Don't forget to install the dependencies ('npm install') the first time!
+Don't forget to install the dependencies (``npm install``) the first time!

-To run the app locally, use 'npm start'.
+To run the app locally, use ``npm start``.
 Then you will need to use ngrok to make it available on the public internet.

 Once it's accessible online, you can add it to your JIRA test instance, and after that you can see it in a JIRA dashboard.

 ### To Install

 As a JIRA administrator, browse to *Gear Icon | Add-ons*, then choose *Manage add-ons* from the left menu.
-Click the *Upload add-on* link, and enter https://ja-report-addon.snapcloud.net/.
+Click the *Upload add-on* link, and enter ``https://ja-report-addon.snapcloud.net/``.

 ### Things to Remember